world-class/REPL/README.md

 - **If you have a Google account**, you can follow [this link](https://calendar.google.com/calendar/r?cid=aThibzQ4a2M1dG51ZG1ubjY2OXY0bTF2aHNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) instead.
 ## See what's the current week
 - Find out what week we are on right now in this very semester by [following this link](https://week.atz.now.sh) (probably one of the simplest yet useful user interface you will ever see).

+## Sync deadlines and events from Coursera
+- *"Automatically sync all the deadlines and other related items from all active courses to your calendar."* Simply visit the [account settings](https://www.coursera.org/account-settings) page on Coursera and click on the **Calendar Sync** tab to see options to sync with Google Calendar, Apple Calendar and others.

 # Documents and resources provided publicly by the University of London